 2) Ren Shen (Ginseng) is the classic Chinese herb and is now widely known in the West.
 It is believed to stimulate blood circulation and promote cell metabolism.
 This means that it can increase blood supply to hair follicle cells.
 Not only will these cells be well nourished, it also improves their efficiency leading to new hair growth and regenerates damaged hair roots (2).

 How to use: Apply natural oils infused with ginseng on your hair and scalp.
 Or, you can use hair growth oil which contains ginseng.

-3) Ji Xue Cao (Gotu Kola) can be used in treating hair loss, it improves blood circulation while reducing blood pressure.
+3) Ji Xue Cao (Gotu Kola) can be used for hair loss, it improves blood circulation while reducing blood pressure.
 It also provides relief from anxiety and insomnia and can even improve memory.
 It is used for promoting hair growth especially in people experiencing male pattern baldness or alopecia caused by the onset of old age (3).

 Where to buy (amazon link): Gotu Kola

 How to use: Gotu Kola can be used in the forms of liquid extract, powder and capsules.